fishilico/shared/hardware/trusted_platform.rst

 Each resource also have a *name*, which is either the handle (for ``MSO = 0x00, 0x02, 0x03, 0x40``) or the hash digest of the public data associated with the resource, prefixed by the name of the hash algorithm (for ``MSO = 0x01, 0x80, 0x81``).

+In TPM 2.0, quoting PCRs (i.e. signing them to attest their values) use an *Attestation Key* (AK), which is the successor of TPM 1.2's AIK.

+  - This is described more thoroughly (as well as restricted keys, which can only sign data coming from the TPM) in https://developers.tpm.dev/posts/10242712.
+  - An AK is linked to an EK.

 Software Stack
 --------------